 Growing up, I frequently heard the old saying “it takes a village.”
 As a child, I interpreted this to mean that when I was caught doing something I was not supposed to, watching neighbors or my friends’ parents had the right to discipline me and I must listen to and respect them.
-This weekend my husband shined a new light on this timeless proverb, and taught me and our children a lesson I will not soon forget.
+But one day my husband shined a new light on this timeless proverb, and taught me and our children a lesson I will not soon forget.

 Over a year ago, we moved into a townhouse which backs up directly to a neighborhood park.
 Sitting in our back yard, enclosed in by a chain link fence, we have a view of the entire park.
 A few months after settling in, I became aware of a group of children who frequent this park.
 Every day the same 5-8 boys ranging from 8 to 12 years old would come and play.

 Daily, I would hear curse words flowing out of their mouths.
 One particular afternoon, after hearing a little boy use a more than graphic explanation of a woman’s reproductive organs, I shouted over the fence at them to stop using that language or to leave the park.
 I received eye rolls and heard a few snickers as I packed up my three children to head inside.

 Fast forward a year; spring had finally begun to sprung and the children had come back out of hibernation.
 Of course, the first group of kids I see returning to the playground are these foul-mouthed boys.
 At the time, we were having a family birthday party for my one-year-old.
 My oldest daughter and her friends went to go play at the park.
 After being called back home for cake, the group of boys came up to our fence and shouted over to us.
 My daughter had left her Nerf bow and arrow at the park and they were returning it.
 My husband told the boys to all wait at the fence for him and disappeared into the house.